JackBrady/Autoregressive_Models/README.md

 # Autoregressive Models
-This repo is a Pytorch implementation of the autoregressive models assignment from Dr. Pieter Abbeel's CS 294-158 Deep Unsupervised Learning.
+This repo is a PyTorch implementation of the autoregressive models assignment from Dr. Pieter Abbeel's CS 294-158 Deep Unsupervised Learning.
 The assignment description can be found in the included PDF.

 The [PixelCNN](https://arxiv.org/abs/1601.06759) and [MADE](https://arxiv.org/abs/1502.03509) architectures were the primary focus of